powersj/powersj.io/content/post/mech-keyboard-tada68.md

 ![layout](/img/projects/tada68/layout.png#center)

-I purchased the [TADA 68 kit](https://kbdfans.myshopify.com/products/tada68-keyboard-diy-kit) from [KBDfans](https://kbdfans.myshopify.com/).
+I purchased the [TADA68 kit](https://kbdfans.myshopify.com/products/tada68-keyboard-diy-kit) from [KBDfans](https://kbdfans.myshopify.com/).
 I choose to purchased the aluminum red case over the standard plastic case after reviews demonstrated the solid structure; and cool colors.
 I am glad I did as he aluminum is incredible sturdy, is a wonderful base to build on top of and the red looks fantastic as well.

 ![kit](/img/projects/tada68/kit.jpg#center)

 To build a complete keyboard I also picked up a set of [Gateron Green](https://kbdfans.cn/collections/swtich/products/switch-68-cherry-gateron-zealio?variant=40117058957) keys and a pack of [100 white LEDs](https://kbdfans.cn/collections/keyboard-part/products/f1-8mm-led-100pcs).
 I went with the clicky, heavy green keys after getting a key sampler and using browns for the past few years.
 I am also very happy I went clicky and heavier keys.
 I enjoy hearing the sound and the extra weight has not been too noticeable.

-For my build, I also purchased a set of [DSA Dolch](https://pimpmykeyboard.com/dsa-dolch-keyset/) keys from [Pimp My Keyboard](https://pimpmykeyboard.com/), whom I would highly recommend and glady purchase from again.
-I wanted a darker set of keys than the standard light grey and I also really liked the bright red set of keys for the escape and arrow keys.
+For my build, I also purchased a set of [DSA Dolch](https://pimpmykeyboard.com/dsa-dolch-keyset/) keys from [Pimp My Keyboard](https://pimpmykeyboard.com/), whom I would highly recommend and gladly purchase from again.
+I wanted a darker set of keys than the standard light gray and I also really liked the bright red set of keys for the escape and arrow keys.

 ## Assembly